VikasHaritwal93/VikasTest/README.md

 - Build the code and run unit tests in the build farm test.
 - Package the app as a Docker image and upload it to Docker Hub.
 - Pull the uploaded image to the build farm as a Background Task.
 Check out more about background tasks here
-- Run an integration test against the sample app.
+- Run an integration test against the sadfsmple app.

 ## Graphical Summary